 Like many animals that are endangered and living in Colorado, the roundtail chub is regionally extinct in many of its former waters.
-These small sport fish can be found in parts of western colorado, as well as Utah, Wyoming, New Mexico, and Arizona.
-They’re currently listed as Vulnerable, with an ever declining population, and live only in fresh water.
-Additionally, roundtail chub have a relatively long life, living up to an estimated 23 years.
+These small sport fish can be found in parts of western Colorado, as well as Utah, Wyoming, New Mexico, and Arizona.
+They’re currently listed as Vulnerable, with an ever-declining population, and live only in freshwater.
+Additionally, roundtail chubs have a relatively long life, living up to an estimated 23 years.
 Their biggest threats are dams and other water management systems, invasive species, disease, and agricultural practices.
 Despite their Vulnerable status, some areas still allow fishing of roundtail chub.

 6. Ottoe Skipper (Hesperia ottoe)

 The final entry on our list of animals that are endangered and living in Colorado is the Ottoe skipper.
 These butterflies are listed as Endangered and occupy only a fraction of their historic homeland.
 Ottoe skippers are a strict grassland species that have suffered greatly from the loss of native habitat.
 Also known as a “grass skipper”, Ottoe skippers have golden-orange wings with darker markings along the edges and bodies.
 Females are usually duller, as well as darker, than males.
 Their biggest threats come from the loss of native prairie, pesticide use, climate change, and disease.